Code-Institute-Submissions/woodys-online-pizza/README.md

 A live working instance of this site can be found at...https://woodys-online-pizza.herokuapp.com/

 # CREDITS:
-Credit goes out to CodeInstitute for the class work.
+Credit goes out to CodeInstitute for the class work.<br>
-Credit to Cloud 9 for the dev IDE for free.
+Credit to Cloud 9 for the dev IDE for free.<br>
-Credit to Chris Zielinski for mentoring help.
+Credit to Chris Zielinski for mentoring help.<br>
 Credit to W3Schools for code help.

 # ABOUT THE AUTHOR